Members

 He is co-author of more than 70 papers on international journals and conference proceedings and he is co-inventor of one patent on fiber-based mode division multiplexing systems.

-Marco Brunero
+Marco Fasano

 Research assistant